-Regardless of the split you choose, you’re going to set up your week so you’re hitting everything 2-4x a week.
+Regardless of the split you choose, this body recomposition training plan is going to hit everything 2-4x a week.
 4x a week for your priority muscle groups or weak points and 2-3x a week for your stronger and more dominant muscle groups.
 Even though you may be targeting it only twice, there is crossover and it will get worked more than enough to maintain.
-But your weak points or the muscles you need to grow most, should be using the absolute highest frequency you can handle while still fully recovering.
+But your weak points or the muscles you need to grow most should be using the absolute highest frequency you can handle while still fully recovering.

 You’ll split these sessions up into strength and hypertrophy, at either an even 50/50 split or a slightly biased 70/30 split, favoring hypertrophy (higher volume/lower intensity).

-We need the higher intensity strength work to maintain muscle at an optimal rate while at the very least keeping strength and performance steady.
+Mostly, we need the higher intensity strength work to maintain muscle at an optimal rate while, at the very least, keeping strength and performance steady.
 We’ll also need the higher volume hypertrophy work to grow at an optimal rate.
 But it’s a mix of both that helps ensure we’re optimizing our hormones, nervous system, recovery demands, adaptations, progressive overload, and novelty within the program.

 The 2 best ways to do this are to either just split up the sessions as strength days and hypertrophy days or to simply hit your compound lift towards the beginning for your training, possibly using an intensification technique like 1-6 contrast or ramp up scheme towards a 2-4 max effort lift, prior to your hypertrophy training.